microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 127.0.0.101      loc.cake.example.com
 ```

-and finally load the new site.
+and finally, load the new site.
 ```sh
 sudo a2ensite cake.example.com && sudo service apache2 restart
 ```

 Navigate to [http://loc.cake.example.com/](http://loc.cake.example.com/) and you should encounter write permission issues.
-Resolve this by changing ownership of these files to the Apache process (www-data) and Yourself (replace jason with your Ubuntu username).
+Resolve this by changing ownership of these files to the Apache process (www-data) and the current user ($USER).
 ```sh
 sudo chown www-data:$USER logs sudo chown www-data:$USER logs/*